openjdk-mobile/ios-tools/docs/helloworld.md

 ## Build or download openjdk/mobile

-At the end of this step, you’ll have an xcode framework and the java.base module ready to import in Xcode.
+At the end of this step, you’ll have an iOS framework and the java.base module ready to import in Xcode.
 You can choose to either download it or build it yourself.

 ### Download